open-telemetry/opentelemetry-specification/specification/metrics/data-model.md

 If this flag is set on a data point, then this data point reflects explicitly missing data in a series.
-It serves as an indicator that a previously present timeseries was removed and that this timeseries should not be returned in queries after such an indicator was received.
+It serves as an indicator that a previously present timeseries was removed and that this timeseries SHOULD NOT be returned in queries after such an indicator was received.
 It is an equivalent of the [Prometheus staleness marker](https://prometheus.io/docs/prometheus/2.52/querying/basics/#staleness).

-If this flag is set, all other data point properties except attributes, time stamps, or time windows, should be ignored.
+If this flag is set, all other data point properties except attributes, time stamps, or time windows, SHOULD be ignored.

 This flags defaults to `false`.